 The number of degrees of freedom is (n – 1)k = (4 – 1)(7) = 21 .
 For a significance level of 0.05 with 7 means and 21 degrees of freedom, it is determined by interpolation from Table below that h0.05 = 2.94.
 The upper and lower decision lines are then

 It will be seen that the two-way analysis procedure is an extension of the patterns described in the one-way analysis.
 Recall that a one-way ANOVA has two components of variance: Treatments and experimental error (may be referred to as columns and error or rows and error).
-In the two-way ANOVA there are three components of variance: Factor A treatments, Factor B treatments, and experimental error (may be referred to as columns, rows, and error).
+In the two-way ANOVA, there are three components of variance: Factor A treatments, Factor B treatments, and experimental error (may be referred to as columns, rows, and errors).

-Suppose there are k populations which are from normal distribution with unknown parameters.
+Suppose there are k populations that are from a normal distribution with unknown parameters.
 A random sample X1, X2, X3……………… Xk is taken from these populations which hold the assumptions.
 The null hypothesis for this is that all population means are equal against the alternative that the members of at least one pair are not equal.
 The hypothesis follows:

 H0 : μ1 = μ2 = μ3………… = μk

 HA : Not all means μj are Equal.